Longhorn Cavern State Park

 Tour the cavern!
 Before or after your tour, hike one of our trails, picnic, or learn about the Civilian Conservation Corps and its work in Texas (see the exhibit in the original administration building).

 Shop at our gift shop; we sell souvenirs and snacks.
-Buy lunch at our on-site café and enjoy your meal in the dining area overlooking the cavern entrance.

 Visit nearby Inks Lake State Park, which offers camping and outdoor fun.